Kkevsterrr/geneva_website/content/people/_index.md

 {{< /flex >}}

+### Special Thanks
-*A special thank you goes out to all of those who have contributed to the project whose names are not mentioned here for their privacy or security.
-We could not do this without you.*
+*A special thank you goes out to all of those who have contributed to the project whose names are not mentioned here for their privacy or security.*